Tavleen Singh

-Tavleen Singh (born 1950) is an Indian columnist, political reporter and writer.
+Tavleen Singh (born 1950) is an Indian columnist, political reporter, and writer.

 Biography

-Singh was born in Mussoorie in 1950 in a Sikh family.
+Singh was born in Mussoorie in 1950 to a Sikh family.
 She studied at Welham Girls' School.
-She did a short-term journalism course from the New Delhi Polytechnic in 1969.
+She did a short-term journalism course at the New Delhi Polytechnic in 1969.
 She graduated from St. Bede's College, Shimla.

-She completed her education in India and started her career with a reporting job at the Evening Mail, Slough (England), where she worked and trained for two and a half years under the Westminster Press/Thompson training scheme.
+She completed her education in India and started her career as a reporter at the Evening Mail, Slough (England), where she worked and trained for two and a half years under the Westminster Press/Thompson training scheme.

 Singh returned to India in 1974 to work with The Statesman as a reporter.
 She joined The Telegraph as a Special Correspondent in 1982.
-In 1985 and 1987 she was the South Asia correspondent of the Sunday Times, London.
+In 1985 and 1987, she was the South Asia correspondent of the Sunday Times, London.

 Subsequently, she became a freelancer and started writing for India Today and The Indian Express.

 In 1990, she began her stint with television by heading Plus Channel's Delhi bureau.
 Singh presented two video magazines called People Plus and Business Plus.
-She has done Ek Din Ek Jeevan, a Hindi weekly programme for STAR Plus.
+She has hosted Ek Din Ek Jeevan, a Hindi weekly programme on STAR Plus.

 She is with The Indian Express and The Hitavada.
 She writes a weekly column on Sundays.
 In 1988, she was honoured with the Chameli Devi Jain Award for Outstanding Woman Mediaperson.